bennyficial/Bamazon/README.md

     * choosing VIEW LOW INVENTORY will show the following
     ![Low List](/images/man3.PNG?raw=true)
-    User is then shown the total cost of their purchase

     * choosing Add INVENTORY will show the following
     ![Add Item](/images/man4.PNG?raw=true)

-    Then presents the user with a list to choose from
+    * Then presents the user with a list to choose from
     ![Add Item List](/images/man4.PNG?raw=true)

-    User uses up and down arrows to navigate and spacebar to select, then enter to submit
+    * User uses up and down arrows to navigate and spacebar to select, then enter to submit
     ![Add Item Choice](/images/man5.PNG?raw=true)

-    Prompts user for how many units to add
+    * Prompts user for how many units to add
     ![Add Item Qty](/images/man5.PNG?raw=true)
     User is shown a confirmation that the item was added